-We processes COB claims in accordance with the applicable provider services agreement and governing entity regulations.
-When we are the secondary payor, we are responsible for the difference between the provider's usual and customary charges and the amount payable by the primary insurance plan, not to exceed the applicable reimbursement rates and benefit allowance.
+We processe COB claims in accordance with the applicable provider services agreement and governing entity regulations.
+When we are the secondary payor, we are responsible for the difference between your usual and customary charges and the amount payable by the primary insurance plan, not to exceed the applicable reimbursement rates and benefit allowance.